 Girls' Outerwear: The Academy-logo sweatshirts offered by Anton and Dennis Uniforms may be worn in classrooms.
 They must be clean and free of holes or tears.
 A polo shirt or dress shirt must be worn under the sweatshirt and must be tucked in, and a belt must still be worn.
 Violation of either of the above rules will result in a permanent revocation of the student's permission to wear the sweatshirt for that year.
 The navy uniform cardigan, vest or pullover sweater with the school crest may also be worn in the classroom.
-No other sweaters may be worn in the building.
+No other outerwear may be worn in the building.
 A polo shirt or dress shirt must be worn under the sweater and must be tucked in, and a belt must still be worn.

-Jackets, sweaters, and non-SPA sweatshirts may be worn to school for warmth but must be free of logos and advertisements.
-However, these garments may not be worn into or brought into the school building; they must be stored in lockers during and between classes, other than during the outside lunch period and Lyceum.
+Jackets, sweaters, and non-SPA sweatshirts may be worn to school for warmth.
+However, these garments may not be worn into or brought into the school building; they must be stored in lockers during and between classes.